Skip to main content

 Written by Contract Eagle

-Updated over a week ago
+Updated over 2 weeks ago

 Audience: standard users

 In other resources we've looked at how to view Tasks using the My Dashboard or Team Dashboard.
-However the Dashboard will only show you Tasks that are yours or belong to someone in your team.
+However, the Dashboard will only show you Tasks that are yours or belong to someone in your team.
 It will also only show you Tasks that haven't been completed or closed.

 This article will take you through Task Search, so you can find any Task that you have permissions to view, regardless of who it has been assigned to, and regardless of its status.